 ROOTS TO WELLNESS

-The regenerative agriculture movement holds incredible promise - delivering stability amidst climate change, restoring healthy natural systems, and enabling more nutritious foods to contribute to better human health.
+The regenerative agriculture movement holds incredible promise to deliver stability amidst climate change, restoring healthy natural systems, and enabling more nutritious foods to contribute to better human health.
 Yet the full potential of regenerative agriculture cannot be reached via supply chain adjustments alone.

 True transformation requires meeting consumers where they are and generating demand for the measurable nutrition and health benefits made possible by regenerative agriculture.